 Each subject or their representative, must give written consent according to local requirements after the nature of the study has been fully explained.
 The consent form must be signed before performance of any study-related activity.
 The consent form that is used must be approved by both the Sponsor and by the reviewing IEC/IRB.
-The informed consent is in accordance with principles that originated in the Declaration of Helsinki,3 current ICH GCP2 and ISO 141551 guidelines, applicable regulatory requirements, and Sponsor Policy.
+The informed consent is in accordance with principles that originated in the Declaration of Helsinki,2 and ISO 14155:20201 guidelines, applicable regulatory requirements, and Sponsor Policy.